Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 # E-commerce Conversion Funnel Analysis for Google Merchandise Store using BigQuery SQL
 <img width="1920" height="1080" alt="Google Analytics Funnel Analysis" src="https://github.com/user-attachments/assets/9a08c145-d81f-4ebc-8f58-fd9ef25f3754" />

 In this project I analyzed BigQuery SQL to see how customers move through an online store's purchase process from browsing to buying.
+The goal was to understand where and why users were dropping off.

 ## Business Problem:
 The Google Merchandise Store (like most e-commerce sites) was losing potential customers somewhere between landing on the site and completing a purchase.
 They needed to understand: